 Snow Canyon State Park is home to some of the most unusual and incredible landscapes you will discover in Southern Utah.
-Despite this, it is one of the more underrated and unknown destinations in the region!
+Despite its natural beauty, Snow Canyon is one of the more underrated and unknown destinations in the American Southwest!

-Located not even 30 minutes from St. George, visitors will discover a handful of short trails that lead to all kinds of desert treasures.
+The entrance to the park is located less than 30 minutes from the beautiful city of St. George.
+Explorers will discover a variety of short trails that lead to all manner of desert treasures.
 These include slot canyons, sand dunes, petroglyphs, and even petrified dunes.

 This comprehensive guide to Snow Canyon State Park will detail everything you need to know for visiting.
 This includes the best trails and hikes, entry fees, camping, and more.